Why D&D Groups Need Session Notes

 While D&D 5e is the most popular system played on Discord, NotesBot is system-agnostic.
 It records voice conversations and generates summaries from whatever your group discusses, regardless of the game system you are playing.

 Groups playing Pathfinder can set custom prompts to track feats and class abilities used during sessions.
 Call of Cthulhu keepers can focus summaries on clues discovered and sanity-affecting events.
 Shadowrun teams can track contacts, payouts, and mission objectives.
 Blades in the Dark crews can log scores, heat, and faction changes.
-Savage Worlds, FATE, Mothership, Mork Borg -- if your group plays it over Discord voice, NotesBot can document it.
+Savage Worlds, FATE, Mothership, Mork Borg.
+If your group plays it over Discord voice, NotesBot can document it.

 The voice recording engine captures audio with speaker labels, and the AI summarizer adapts to whatever context and custom prompt you provide.
 Your session notes will reflect the language and structure of your chosen system.